13 Transportation

 # Include a higher proportion of trips in the analysis

 E5.
-Clearly, the routes identified in the last Figure only provide part of the picture.
+Clearly, the routes identified in Figure 13.8 only provide part of the picture.
 How would you extend the analysis?

 E6.
 Imagine that you want to extend the scenario by creating key areas (not routes) for investment in place-based cycling policies such as car-free zones, cycle parking points and reduced car parking strategy.
 How could raster datasets assist with this work?